darlesson/grunt-json-wrapper/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

-## Release History

-* version 0.0.1 Initial release.
-Still needing more testing.

 ## License
-Copyright (c) 2014 Darlesson Oliveira.
+Copyright (c) 2015 Darlesson Oliveira.
 Licensed under the MIT license.